-I will be giving a talk titled “Black Feminist Epistemologies & Reparative Justice” at the University of Connecticut’s Humanities Institute on Weds., November 13 from 4-5 PM in the Heritage Room of the Babbidge Library on the University of Connecticut Storrs campus.
+I gave a talk titled “Black Feminist Epistemologies & Reparative Justice” at the University of Connecticut’s Humanities Institute on Weds., November 13 from 4-5 PM in the Heritage Room of the Babbidge Library on the University of Connecticut Storrs campus.

 See the talk description below:

 “Hayley’s work examines how cultural reactions to national traumas evaluate embodied experience.
 In her talk, she will focus on the long refusal to recognize anti-Black oppression and violence as national tragedies.
 Black Feminist epistemologists such as Patricia Hill Collins, bell hooks, and Safiya Umoja Noble argue that reparative and restorative justice must value the Black body.
 This talk brings together legislation, literature, and digital archives to show how Black activists and scholars have used different methods to authorize Black knowledge.
 These artifacts suggest that reckoning with Black trauma means embracing communal knowledge and privileging the emotional and embodied effects of daily atrocities.”

 To request accommodations for the event, contact the UConn Humanities Institute at firstname.lastname@example.org or (860) 486-9057.

 Writing National Tragedies: Race & Disability in Contemporary U.S. Literature & Culture

 I finished my dissertation Writing National Tragedies as a UConn Humanities Institute Dissertation Fellow.
 You can read a brief description of the dissertation as a whole below.Click here to read more about Writing National Tragedies